 Tips for High GPA in School

-Everybody want to keep a high GPA in school.
+Everybody wants to keep a high GPA in school.
 But we need to take proper steps for maintaining a High GPA in School.
 The followings are the Best Tips to Maintain a High GPA in school.

 - Stop Procrastination